 A native of the Old North State, I was baptized and my Christian faith was nurtured in the Moravian Church.
 It was during my college years that the words of the Book of Common Prayer and a desire to “worship the Lord in the beauty of holiness” drew me into the sacramental life of the Episcopal Church.
 They continue to do so even now in my ordained ministry as a presbyter — elder, priest, or pastor — within this corner of Christ’s vineyard.

 My wife and I live in West University Place.
-In addition to writing for her own food blog, The Contessa-Curessa Project, she’s my best friend and a wonderful mother to our two sons.
-We also have two mixed-breed Labrador Retrievers in the household, the elder of which can be followed on Twitter @tippetunleashed.
-Not to be outdone by a lovely canine, I, too, can be followed on Twitter @neilwillard.
-Finally, a last bit of trivia: my father-in-law and my sister-in-law’s husband are both Episcopal priests in Aiken, South Carolina; and my brother-in-law is an Episcopal priest here in Texas in Dallas (by way of Kapolei, Hawaii, and Wasilla, Alaska).
+She’s my best friend and a wonderful mother to our two sons.
+We also have two mixed-breed Labrador Retrievers in the household and one mixed-breed Great Pyrenees.
+Finally, a last bit of trivia: My father-in-law is an Episcopal priest here in Houston, my sister-in-law’s husband is an Episcopal priest in Aiken, South Carolina, and my brother-in-law is an Episcopal priest in Dallas, Texas (by way of Kapolei, Hawaii, and Wasilla, Alaska).
 No kidding.